zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 };
 ```

-If you press `&kp A` and then `&gqt LEFT_SHIFT B` **within** 125 ms, then `ab` will be output.
-Importantly, `b` will be output immediately since it was within the `require-prior-idle-ms`.
-This "quick-tap" behavior will work for any key press, whether it is within a behavior like hold-tap, or a simple `&kp`.
-This means the `&gqt LEFT_SHIFT B` binding will only have its underlying hold-tap behavior if it is pressed 125 ms **after** a key press.
+If you press `&kp A` and then `&rpi LEFT_SHIFT B` **within** 125 ms, then `ab` will be output.
+Importantly, `b` will be output immediately since it was within the `require-prior-idle-ms`, without waiting for a timeout or an interrupting key.
+In other words, the `&rpi LEFT_SHIFT B` binding will only have its underlying hold-tap behavior if it is pressed 125 ms **after** the previous key press; otherwise it will act like `&kp B`.

 Note that the greater the value of `require-prior-idle-ms` is, the harder it will be to invoke the hold behavior, making this feature less applicable for use-cases like capitalizing letters while typing normally.
 However, if the hold behavior isn't used during fast typing, then it can be an effective way to mitigate misfires.